aroberge/avantpy/docs/source/tracebacks_upper.rst

        6:         A = 2
     -->7:     NOBREAK:

-    The AvantPy NOBREAK keyword cannot be used in a TRY/EXCEPT/ELSE/FINALLY clause (Python: try/except/else/finally).
+    The AvantPy 'NOBREAK' keyword cannot be used in a TRY/EXCEPT/ELSE/FINALLY clause (Python: try/except/else/finally).